xmmedia/starter_wordpress/README.md

 Add a line to `.gitignore` such as `!public/app/mu-plugins/plugin/` so the plugin is detected/include by git.
 Commit the plugin to git.
 It will need to manually updated.

+WordPress only looks for PHP files right inside the mu-plugins directory, and (unlike for normal plugins) not for files in subdirectories.
+You may need to create a proxy PHP loader file inside the mu-plugins directory (i.e. load.php).
+Only do this if it is not finding the plugin file on it's own, otherwise you'll get a duplication error.

+`<?php require WPMU_PLUGIN_DIR.'/my-plugin/my-plugin.php';`

 ## Referencing Assets

 To reference assets (images, CSS files, etc) that are located in the theme, use the following function: